Divegato/SubterraneanBarbarian/README.md

-SubterraneanBarbarian
+Subterranean Barbarian
 ========
 * Rogue-like style in a fantasy setting.
 * Ambient multiplayer

 ##Client
-* Client is written using the Dart scripting language.
+* Client is written using AngularJS
 * UI is rendered using html5 canvas.

 ##Server
-* Server is written using Dart
+* Server is written using node.js
-* Client server communication will be done using websockets.
+* Client server communication is done using socket.io.